prophile/typ-report/sections/implementation.md

 one value if $a$ and $b$ are identical, and uninhabited otherwise\cite{depProofAssistant}.
-Coupled with the interdependence offered by dependent types, this can be powerful on its own for programming[^isodep], and are used in a non-dependent context within GHC for implementation of GADTs\cite{gadts}.
+Coupled with the interdependence offered by dependent types, this can be powerful on its own for programming[^isodep], and is used in a non-dependent context within GHC for implementation of GADTs\cite{gadts}.

 It is possible to use these proof types at the top-level, and